Association of Rocky Mountain College and University Mail Services

 - Perform all the duties of the office of President in the absence or withdrawal of the President.

-- Move up to President’s Office upon completion of President’s term of office.
+- Assume office of President upon completion of the President’s term of office.

 Treasurer – Primary responsibilities of the Treasurer shall be: